williamguomd/AppiumAutomation/README.md

 ### Alternative: Traditional pip Installation

-If you prefer using pip:
+If you prefer using pip instead of uv:
 ```bash
 pip install -r requirements.txt
 ```

+**Note:** `requirements.txt` is optional if you're using `uv`.
+All dependencies are defined in `pyproject.toml`.
+The `requirements.txt` file is provided for compatibility with pip-based workflows.

 ### Appium Server Setup